 UAs that support additional sources of pinning information MUST use the most recently observed pinning information when performing Pin Validation for a host.
-The most recently observed pinning information is determined based upon the most recent Effective Pin Date, as described in Section 2.3.2.
+The most recently observed pinning information is determined based upon the most recent Effective Pin Date, as described in Section 2.3.3.
+The Effective Pin Date of built-in pin lists is UA implementation-defined.